-Contingent upon approval of a document repository by the Commission, upon conclusion of the registration of a document, the Data Registry shall immediately and automatically export a copy of the $\pm \underline{R}$ egistered \underline{C} eompliance $\pm \underline{D}$ ocument and Compliance Registration Package $\pm \underline{R}$ to the Energy Commission Document Repository.
+Contingent upon approval of a document repository by the Commission, upon conclusion of the registration of a document, the Data Registry shall immediately and automatically export a copy of the Registered Compliance Document and Compliance Registration Package to the Energy Commission Document Repository.

-The Compliance Registration Packagetransmission package export shall conform to the specifications for data exchange described in JA7.6 and JA7.7.
+The Compliance Registration Package export shall conform to the specifications for data exchange described in JA7.6 and JA7.7.

-Compliance Transmission Registration Package exports to the Commission Compliance Document Repository shall contain the Compliance Data Exchange File that includes the XML data representation of the information displayed on the FRegistered Compliance FRegistered represents the completed FRegistered represents the completed FRegistered represents the completed FRegistered represents the completed FRegistered represents the completed represents represents the completed represents represen
+Compliance Registration Package exports to the Commission Compliance Document Repository shall contain the Compliance Data Exchange File that includes the XML data representation of the information displayed on the Registered Compliance Document, and the Registration Provider's digitally signed image file that represents the completed Registered Compliance Document.

-Detailed guidance for how to comply with requirements in JA7 concerning data and document exports to the document repository aremay be included in the Data Registry Requirements Manual.
+Detailed guidance for how to comply with requirements in JA7 concerning data and document exports to the document repository are included in the Data Registry Requirements Manual.